kasrasadeghi/cornerstone/docs/log.md

+# feb 10
+# lazy merge sort
+declaring something as the merge of two lists with a comparison operator just takes the lesser of the two at each iteration. this can be used to merge streams.

+this idea is used in the current unparser.

 # feb 8
 # many or command
 Often times in an infix operator language i wish to say "A or B is